wrye-bash/wrye-bash/experimental/standalone/readme.txt

 2) Setup a 'clean' copy of Wrye Bash to work on.
 For example, using the archive version from TESNexus, extract all the files to a location.
 For example 'C:\WB'.
+Or you can just use your svn directory.

+3) Do either step 3a or step 3b below (3b is easier)

-3) Copy the files in this folder to on directory up from the 'Mopy' directory.
+   a) Copy the files in this folder to on directory up from the 'Mopy'
+      directory.
 In the above example, the directory structure would look like:

       + WB
        - bash.ico
-     - build.bat
+       - build.py
        - readme.txt
        - ResHacker.exe
-     - setup.py
        - upx.exe
        + Data
          ...
 WB Data Files ...
        + Mopy
          ...
 WB Python Files ...

+   -- OR --

+   b) If 'build.py' is located in the svn, you can run it straight
+      from there, no copying needed.

-3) Run 'build.bat' to create the executable.
+3) Run 'build.py' to create the executable.
 This automates the process of:

    a) Running the py2exe script 'setup.py'